Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 # Phase 3 – Process

-The 12 tables from January 2021 to December 2021 were stacked and combined into a single table.
+The 12 CSV files from divvy- trip data (January 2021 to December 2021) were stacked and combined into a single DataFrame.
 The table consists of 5,595,075 rows.

 Before analysis, the dataset was cleaned and transformed to ensure accuracy, consistency, and usability.
-Given that the data was collected across multiple files, the first step involved consolidating all datasets into a single, structured dataset for efficient analysis.
+Given that the data was collected across multiple files, and part of the steps involved consolidating all datasets into a single, structured dataset for efficient analysis.

 ## Data Cleaning Steps-